 14 Surprising Household Items You Can Use to Clean Your Car Like a Pro

-So if you’re like me and you’d rather DIY your car detail, I compiled this list of 14 surprising household items that will make your car look like you just pulled off the lot.
+So if you’re like me and you’d rather DIY your car detail, I compiled this list of 14 surprising household items that you can use to wash your car at home.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.